 Wanaka and Queenstown’s water supplies are already chlorinated.

-Supplying drinking water that is safe and clean is one of QLDC's core responsibilities.
-There is both the expectation and legal requirement that the water for residents and visitors alike is safe to drink.
+Supplying safe and clean drinking water is one of QLDC's core responsibilities.
+There is both the expectation and legal requirement that the water is safe to drink for our residents and visitors to the region.

 Drinking from an untreated water supply is much like driving without a seatbelt.
 While you may be safe for the majority of the time, when something adverse happens you are completely unprotected.
 Chlorine acts in the same way as a seatbelt – it protects those drinking from the supply from unexpected contamination events.
 Additional safety features are needed to protect against all possible infections, for example chlorine does not kill cryptosporidium.